spencerslickremix/InAppPurchaseManager-EXAMPLE/README.md

 Hopefully these will help some people out too.
 I am using Xcode 4.5.1

-### This is a look at the cordova.plist
+This is a look at the cordova.plist
 ![My image](http://slickremix.com/gitub-InAppPurchaseManager-EXAMPLE-images/overview%20of%20cordova%20plist.png)

-### This is a look at the bundle identifier area that needs to match your App ID you should have created in the Itunes Developer area.
+This is a look at the bundle identifier area that needs to match your App ID you should have created in Itunes Connect.
 ![My image](http://slickremix.com/gitub-InAppPurchaseManager-EXAMPLE-images/bundle%20identifier.png)